derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 When the sys_language_uid is missing, wrong or -1, $registrationRepository->getByUid($uid)
-will return the expected registration object, but the getEvent() method returns the wrong (non translated) event, so e.g. translated e-mails will not show the translations for the event.
+will return the expected registration object, but the getEvent() method returns the wrong (non translated) event, so e.g. translated emails will not show the translations for the event.

 When fetching the event using a custom findBy method using the Extbase query builder